Efficient Frontier without Risk-Free Asset

 Efficient Frontier

-Recall the utility theory, if we assume only the mean and variance of the wealth are relevant for decision-making, any rational investor would choose the portfolio with highest expected return at given level of variance.
-(Top left corner of the mean-variance space).
-Therefore, the lower half of the hyperbola is not desirable, and the upper half of the hyperbola is the efficient frontier.
+According to utility theory, if only the mean and variance of wealth matter, any rational investor would choose the portfolio with the highest expected return for a given level of variance (the top left of the mean-variance space).
+Thus, only the upper half of the hyperbola is desirable—the efficient frontier.
 In summary:

 - Frontier Portfolios

-- All frontier portfolios is the lowest variance portfolio for a given expected return
+- Each is the lowest variance portfolio for a given expected return

 - The frontier is the edge of all feasible portfolios

-- Any two frontier portfolios could be combined to form another frontier portfolio
+- Any two frontier portfolios can be combined to form another frontier portfolio

 - Minimum Variance Portfolio (MVP)